Responsible use of ABS microdata

 - Compare data services to find the best type of solution for your research needs

-- To apply, see TableBuilder, MicrodataDownload and DataLab.
+- To apply, see How to access in TableBuilder, MicrodataDownload and DataLab.

 You must apply for access as a member of your organisation.
 If you are supervising a research project and will be viewing or discussing unit record information or uncleared DataLab output, you also need to be approved to access the relevant microdata product.